-Description: This attribute identifies the percentage of data for each detector that have when its value is 4095.
+Origin: For thermal emissive bands, an Earth view sector DN is deemed saturated when its value is 4095.
 For reflective solar bands, a table of values is entered as a LUT in the reflective lookup tables file.
-The LUT table currently has band, detector, subsample and mirror side dimensions.
+The LUT currently has band, detector, subsample and mirror side dimensions.
 A DN value that equals or exceeds the appropriate value in the table is defined as saturated.